-CHAPTER FIVE: TOWARDS PARTLY ENTERPRISE LIABILITY
+5 CHAPTER: TOWARDS PARTLY ENTERPRISE LIABILITY

-In the previous chapters, we have covered these issues: reviewing the phenomenon of corporate groups in modern days, specifying and clarifying theoretical concepts in which corporate groups law; analysing case and statutory circumstance and development around parent and subsidiary relationships; disregarding corporate's limited liability through changes in other law area such as insolvency, tort, human rights and environment law; and the adoption and recognition of the principle of enterprise liability.
-The purpose is to explore and understand these issues that proposing some upgrading in this area.
-In doing so, the focus is on a potential approach to reforming corporate group's liability in this chapter.
+In the previous chapters, we have covered these issues: reviewing the phenomenon of corporate groups in modern days, specifying and clarifying theoretical concepts in which corporate groups law; analysing cases and statutory circumstance and development around parent and subsidiary relationships; disregarding corporate's limited liability through changes in other law area such as insolvency, tort, human rights and environment laws; and the adoption and recognition of the principle of enterprise liability.
+The purpose is to explore and understand these issues, and proposing some upgrading in this area.
+In doing so, the focus is on a potential approach to reform corporate group's liability in this chapter.